szlaci83/UserAuth/README.md

 # UserAuth
-User registration, and login using Spring MVC
+User registration, and login using Spring MVC as backend and Angular2 frontend